-Deer Pond Farm in Sherman has approximately 835 acres with 20 miles of hiking trails open to the public daily dawn to dusk.
-The diverse geology, habits, flora and fauna support over 100 species of birds.
+Deer Pond Farm in Sherman has approximately 850 acres with 15 miles of hiking trails open to the public daily dawn to dusk.
 Weekly guided programs are offered throughout the year on various nature themes.
-No: dogs, horses, fishing, camping, fires, hunting or collecting permitted.

-Connecticut Audubon Society’s scientists, educators, citizen scientists, and volunteers work to preserve birds and their environments in Connecticut.
-Our work includes sanctuary management, advocacy, environmental education and activities at our centers, scientific studies, and our annual Connecticut State of the Birds report.
+The Connecticut Audubon Society’s staff, volunteers and scientific vendors work to preserve birds, other wildlife and their environments in Connecticut.
+No dogs, horses, fishing camping, fires or collecting permitted at our sanctuaries.
+Our work includes sanctuary management, advocacy, environmental education and activities at our centers and with partnering land owners.

 The 192 acre Center offers year-round programs including; school field trips, pre-school enrichment, summer camp, scout advancement, and weekend events.
 Hiking trails cross meadows, the East Aspetuck River, and climb New Milford’s second highest point, Mount Tom.
 Farm animals include sheep, chickens and ducks.
 The Center is staffed by full time educators and naturalists ready to assist you with your program needs and nature related questions.

 Hours: M-F, 9 to 4 & on weekends for special events.
 Call for details.